cozy/cozy.github.io/src/tutorials/konnector.md

 }
 ```

-The `fields` property allows you to set credentials for the targeted web service, such as `login` and `password` as if they come from [Cozy Stack].
+The `fields` property allows you to set credentials for the targeted web service, such as `login` and `password` as if they come from [Cozy Stack] (so from a real Cozy Cloud instance).
+You can add as many fields as the targeted service needs.
 The `COZY_URL` property will be used later.
+You do not need to change it for now.

 As explained earlier, the demo website [books.toscrape.com](http://books.toscrape.com) does not need any credentials.
 But for the code to run without error, you need to register a _fake_ login and a _fake_ password: